Modeling Task Effects in Human Reading with Neural Network-based Attention: Experiment 1

 A sample visualization of skipping behavior in the two conditions is shown in Figure~\ref{fig:heatmap-human}.
-Overall fixation rates are higher in the No Preview condition (top) than in the Preview condition (bottom).
+Overall fixation rate is higher in the No Preview condition (top) than in the Preview condition (bottom).
 In the No Preview condition, most content words were fixated at least by some participants, and longer words were fixated by most participants.
-This contrasts with the Preview condition, where only a few words have high fixation rates, including the correct answer (\textit{Michigan}, in the third line of the text).
+This contrasts with the Preview condition, where only a few words have high fixation rate, including the correct answer (\textit{Michigan}, in the fourth line of the text).

-We found that reading times were predictive of answer success.
-We built a logistic mixed effects model predicting whether a participant answered a question correctly based on (1)~condition (Preview or No Preview), and (2)~total time spent on the occurrences of the correct answer in the text.
-The model included text and participant as random effects, and the appropriate random slopes for reading time, which was centered and rescaled to unit variance to prevent numerical problems.
-Reading time was a significant predictor ($\beta = 0.8177$, $\mathit{SE} = 0.3434$, $p = 0.01725$), with higher reading time increasing the probability of answering correctly.
-The main effect of condition was also significant, while no significant interaction between condition and reading time was found.
+Based on this observation, we wanted to test whether spending more time reading the answers in the text enables participants to answer the questions more accurately.
+We therefore built a logistic mixed effects model predicting whether a question was answered correctly based on (1)~condition (Preview or No Preview), and (2)~total time spent on all the occurrences of the correct answer in the text, centered and scaled to unit variance.
+The model included text and participant as random effects, and the appropriate random slopes (i.e., by-text slope for condition, and by-text and by-participant slopes for total time).
+We conducted a Bayesian logistic analysis using \texttt{brms} \citep{buerkner2017brms}, as frequentist models were numerically unstable.
+Reading time was a significant predictor ($\beta = 1.22$, $\mathit{SE} = 0.3434$, $95\%\ CrI = [0.39, 2.22]$), with higher reading time increasing the probability of answering correctly.
+The main effect of condition was also significant ($\beta = 2.00$, $\mathit{SE}=0.74$, $95\%\ CrI = [0.70,3.67]$).
+There was an interaction, such that the effect of reading time was stronger in the Preview condition ($\beta = 1.81$, $\mathit{SE}=0.98$, $95\%\ CrI = [0.04, 3.90]$).